-So, folks, I lost a hope to master French.
-This July, I decided to give the last try and subscribed for an intense summer course in the same L’Institut Français in Marrakech.
-The 30 hours course cost only 950 Dh (around 90 eur) and guess what – after finishing it I understand and can speak basic French!
+Honestly, I lost hope to master French.
+Then, in 2019 July, I decided to give the last try and subscribed for an intense summer course in the same L’Institut Français in Marrakech.
+The 30 hours course cost only 950 Dh (around 90 euro) and guess what – after finishing it I understand and can speak basic French!

 The key to success was the amazing and experienced teacher, Mr Ait Baaya, forcing us to speak from the very first day.
 We almost didn’t study grammar, it came into our heads.
 His philosophical conversations about learning French and stories about Morocco were incredible.
 He made me believe that good and devoted teachers still exist.

 Now, I am so happy being able to make an appointment with the doctor, hairdresser, accountant and my only Darija and French-speaking drivers.